Good moral character: Assessments

 Good moral character is usually considered to be present when a person has several positive moral findings and has no-to-minimal negative moral findings.
-Positive evidence of good moral character can include letters of recommendation, pursuing education, working six days a week, owning one's home, attending church every Sunday, marrying one's high-school sweetheart, having strong ties to one's nuclear family, coaching little league teams, teaching English above all other languages in one's home, paying taxes, paying bills on time, and volunteering in the community.
+Positive evidence of good moral character can include letters of recommendation, pursuing education, working six days a week, owning one's home, attending church every Sunday, marrying one's high-school sweetheart, having strong ties to one's nuclear family, coaching little league teams, paying taxes, paying bills on time, and volunteering in the community.

 Moral luck might influence the assessments of moral character.
 If one volunteers to help others, they may be considered a better person if something bad, uncontrollable, and unexpected happens to them while they are working.
 For example, a man who is stung by a bee while mowing the lawn for an elderly neighbor is often rated as having a better moral character than a similar man who is not stung by a bee.

 Negative findings of moral character can include a single legal citation, working for a marijuana farm or dispensary, having children without being married, not paying taxes, dishonesty, receiving government support, and advocating for racism.
 According to some moral character assessors, virtually all crimes such as city ordinance violations, misdemeanors, as well as felonies are considered to be de facto evidence that a person does not have good moral character.
 However, many states exclude minor traffic violations as part of a person's character assessment.
 The presence of any negative finding can outweigh several positive findings.